RDarkins/lammps-hrex/README.md

 # lammps-hrex
-This LAMMPS package implements Hamiltonian replica exchange (HREX).
+This package implements Hamiltonian replica exchange (HREX) into the molecular dynamics code LAMMPS.
 It also features a basic well-tempered metadynamics (WTMD) implementation with support for the hybrid WTMD-HREX method.

 ## Installation